Key Quote

 RAD — PROGRESS

 Scrooge's progression is total and public: he is now recognised by the entire city as 'good.'
-His transformation from isolated miser to beloved community member demonstrates Dickens' belief that redemption is not merely internal but must be manifested (shown, made visible) in action.
+His transformation from isolated miser to beloved community member demonstrates Dickens' belief that redemption is not merely internal but must be manifestedmanifested — Made visible or evident through actions or appearances in action.
 The word 'became' is crucial — it implies a process, not an instant conversion, reinforcing the idea that goodness is an ongoing practice.

 Key Words